sandbox2me/Download-Synthesis-Aria2/README.md

 # Download-Synthesis-Aria2
-Firefox download manager addon using Aria2
+Webextension download manager add-on using Aria2 and AriaNG